 So how do you move into Stage 5?
 It doesn’t require new tools or technologies, but a new mindset – and a brand new approach for supporting modern professional learners .
 So in my next article I’m going to start a 3 part series introducing my Blueprint for Supporting Modern Professional Learning.
-In the first part I will provide a more detailed rationale for this new approach.
-In the second I will outline the main activities involved for L&D, and in the third part I will look at how a L&D team might move themselves forward as well as take their organisation forward.
+In the first part I provide a more detailed rationale for this new approach.
+In the second I outline the main activities involved for L&D, and in the third part I look at how a L&D team might move themselves forward as well as take their organisation forward.

 Latest posts by Jane Hart (see all)

 - I am Bailey.
 I am a Modern Professional Learner. - 18 May 2017

 - A Blueprint for Supporting Modern Professional Learning: Part 3 (A 5-Step Plan to Move Forward) - 2 May 2017